Copywriting is a team sport. Good clients are good teammates. Here’s why that’s important & how you can do it too.

 - Example 1: AcmeTech sends me detailed outlines of the blog posts I’m ghost writing for them.
 It includes suggested backlinks and points they want to include in the post.

-- Example 2: ECorp (apologies, Mr. Robot) sends me a skeleton outline for a short white paper.
+- Example 2: ECorp (apologies, Mr. 🤖) sends me a skeleton outline for a short white paper.
 It includes suggested headings or topic breakdowns and points they want to include.
-They also send me the name and contact info of a SME they’d like me to get quotes from.
+They also send me the name and contact info of a SME they’d like me to get quotes from and links to some interviews the SME’s given elsewhere.

 - Example 3: FakeCo sends me a headline and links to a series of blog posts they’d like me to repurpose into a short eBook.
-They give me a short list of competitors to avoid and keywords to include.
+They give me a short list of competitors to avoid, keywords to include, and a target keyword total.

 How clients should prepare to work with me